 - Demographic and online activity data

-Once the information is provided, LendingTree uses that information to match the customer with a financial institution and if a match is successful, the customer and the financial institution continue on from there on their own.
+LendingTree uses that information to match you with potential lenders.
+If a match is successful, the customer and the financial institution continue the lending process from there without LendingTree’s involvement.

 Is LendingTree Safe?

 When it comes to online security, LendingTree doesn’t provide more than the mandated level of security to protect customer information in its networks.